Lake Charles Federal Tort Claims Act Litigation Attorneys

 One of the successful Federal Tort Claims Act cases handled by our office was Gaddis v.
 United States Postal Service.
 Ms. Gaddis was pregnant at the time she was in an accident with a postal truck.
 Some time later, she gave birth prematurely.
 The child was born with various deficits.
 Money was required to fund the medical expenses, therapy, and other needs of the child and family.
 A claim form was filed on behalf of the child and the family.
 The claim form was filed timely but the Federal Government did not want to pay the claim as the Government argued that the accident did not cause the premature delivery.
 Once the claim was rejected, we were able to file a case and were successful in getting a substantial recovery for this wonderful family.
 Remarks from the claims handler with the Federal Government were that this was the most inclusive and thorough claim form he had seen.

+Contact Baggett, McCall, Burgess, Watson & Gaughan, LLC in Lake Charles, Louisiana, for a free consultation, or call 337-478-8888 or 800-639-2524 now to speak directly with an experienced personal injury, wrongful death, and hearing loss lawyer.
 Remember, Choose Your Lawyer Carefully.
 Baggett, McCall, Burgess, Watson & Gaughan can help you put your life back together.